renatalantos/Quizzler-Javascript/README.md

 # Layout

-The page is designed to be on one page only.
+As I meant to keep the design as simple as possible, the game is designed to be on one page only, regardless the game stages.
 The basic page layout is divided into 2 areas:

 1. The "Your information" section"